shaeberling/idioma/README.md

 Idioma is a simple vocabulary practicing system running on AppEngine.

 ## TODOs:
- - Implement a status page which shows how many items are in the bins.
- - Update data based on result.
-Make the items change bins.
  - Implement quick mode, without text input (left/right for correct/false).
 Space for next.
  - Allow spreadsheet ID to be entered on ingestion page
  - Make spreadsheet format open once it is stable.